Do you or someone you know want to participate in a clinical study? See information for patients and families.

 - FDA Guidance: Civil Money Penalties Relating to the ClinicalTrials.gov Data Bank (August 2020)

 HHS agency grantees must certify that the responsible party has made all required registration and results submissions in their competing applications and noncompeting continuation progress reports for any NIH grant that supports an ACT, even if the grantee is not the responsible party.
 See section 402(j)(5)(A) of the PHS Act and 42 CFR 11.66(c).

 Please refer to the following grants policy information from NIH's Office of Extramural Research to learn more about ensuring compliance with NIH's implementation of FDAAA 801:

-See the statutory provisions for Clinical Trials Supported by Grants From Federal Agencies (PDF).
+See the statutory provision for Clinical Trials Supported by Grants From Federal Agencies (PDF) for more information.

-See the statutory provision for Certification To Accompany Drug, Biological Product, and Device Submissions (PDF).
+See the statutory provisions for Certification to Accompany Drug, Biological Product, and Device Submissions (PDF) for more information.

 Informed Consent Regulations

 FDA regulations at 21 CFR 50.25(c) require that the informed consent document for an ACT must include a specific statement regarding trial registration.

 - Informed Consent Regulation at 21 CFR 50.25(c)